nextcloud/documentation/admin_manual/installation/deployment_recommendations.rst

 * Authentication
    User authentication via one or several LDAP or Active Directory servers.
-(See `User Authentication with LDAP`_ for information on configuring ownCloud to use LDAP and AD.)
+(See `User Authentication with LDAP`_ for information on configuring Nextcloud to use LDAP and AD.)

 * Session Management